Omar-kAhmed/alx-system_engineering-devops/0x00-shell_basics/README.md

-#### A Repositroy Contains Some shell commands learned while working on ALX Software Engineering Program; It consists of various files numbered from 0 to 18 and each task is illustarted along with its file number in the following lines.
+#### This Directory Contains Some shell commands learned while working on ALX Software Engineering Program; It consists of various files numbered from 0 to 18 and each task is illustarted along with its file number in the following lines.